Low Histamines and Amines Diet

 Meat that is vacuum packed can be up to ten weeks old when you eat it (and still be called ‘fresh’).
-But studies show that vacuum packing can inhibit the growth of bacteria, but does not prevent the development of amines/histamines which increase over time.
+However studies show that vacuum packing can inhibit the growth of bacteria but does not prevent the development of amines/histamines which increase over time.

 Basically, any protein food can contain amines depending on the way it is handled and how fresh it is.
 Remember fresh is best, when trying to minimise amines in your diet.

 - Cold tablets, decongestants, nasal drops or sprays, some pain relievers, general and local anaesthetics, and antidepressants such as those classed as

 - Because these drugs inhibit the breakdown of amines, such as serotonin which helps your mood, they can also slow down or inhibit the breakdown of amines/histamines in your food which in some can cause serious problems such as very high blood pressure.

 Speak to your doctor or health practitioner when looking at amines in drugs that are prescribed to you.